sfomuseum/go-sfomuseum-coloringbook/README.md

 This is SFO Museum specific code and is not designed to be a general purpose tool.
 It is being released "as-is" as a reference implementation in a spirit of generousity and to support the [Coloring Books Pages For the SFO Museum Aviation Collection ](https://millsfield.sfomuseum.org/blog/2023/12/18/coloringbook/) blog post.

+General purpose tools for "outlining" arbitrary images are available in the [sfomuseum/go-coloringbook](https://github.com/sfomuseum/go-coloringbook) package.

 ## Documentation

 Documentation is incomplete at this time.